raulsolera/pokedex/README.md

   * file --> Txt file for search terms
   * apikey --> Bing search API key (you'll need your own key)

-  example: `python image_search_downloader.py -d images -m 250 -f search_terms.txt -k your_api_key_here`
+     Example: `python image_search_downloader.py -d images -m 250 -f search_terms.txt -k your_api_key_here`

      Refer to [this article](https://www.pyimagesearch.com/2018/04/09/how-to-quickly-build-a-deep-learning-image-dataset/) for further information and details

 2. Train a Convolutional neural network (CNN) with the downloaded images.
-See `Jupiter Notebook`for details and results on the training.
+See `Build_Pokedex.ipynb` Jupiter Notebook for details and results on the training.

    After the training the model and the label binarizer are saved to be used in posterior classification.